Cristiano Dalbem

 Prototyping

-It was important to start with a low-fidelity Figma prototype to validate the main features and visual hierarchy without putting on the table discussions on visuals, at least for now.
-Although it looks very different from the final version, the overall experience didn’t change much.
+It was important to start with a low-fidelity Figma prototype to validate the main features and visual hierarchy without putting on the table discussions on visuals—at least for now.
+Although it looks very different from the final version, the overall experience didn’t change much!
+We validated this prototype with potential users we started gathering on a small mapping enthusiasts community on Telegram.

 With the references in mind and the well-defined typologies, I started sketching different ways to lay out these features on the screen.
 The concept always was to have the map as the main thing.
 Second, came the current city in focus, and third, the complementary UI elements to control the map, such as typology filters, address search field, “about” link, and the small but essential data download button.